cesarlamas/trip-planner/readme.md

 ## Features

+1. Get external api trips: Call external api and get trips.
-1. Create Trip: Save a new trip with details like origin, destination, duration, cost and transport Type.
+2. Create Trip: Save a new trip with details like origin, destination, duration, cost and transport Type.
-2. Retrieve Trips: Fetch all saved trips.
+3. Retrieve Trips: Fetch all saved trips.
-3. Soft Delete Trip: Mark a trip as deleted without permanently removing it from the database.
+4. Soft Delete Trip: Mark a trip as deleted without permanently removing it from the database.
-4. Restore Trip: Restore a soft-deleted trip.
+5. Restore Trip: Restore a soft-deleted trip.
-5. Validation: Ensures that all required fields are present before saving a new trip.
+6. Validation: Ensures that all required fields are present before saving a new trip.

 ## Table of contents